 $7,990 to $9,100

-Arrive in Inverness and embark Lord of the Glens.
-Tonight, enjoy a reception and dinner on board, with a special after-dinner performance in the lounge by a local troupe of junior Scottish dancers.
+Arrive in Inverness.
+Board Lord of the Glens and settle into your cabin.
+Gather for a reception and dinner on board, and a performance by junior Scottish dancers.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.